fallen-icarus/cardano-loans/README.md

 6. The `Ask` tokens must be stored individually.
 6. The receiving staking credential must signal approval.

-- The borrower is able to use multiple assets as collateral for a given loan.
+- The borrower can use multiple assets as collateral for a given loan.
 Whatever assets *can* (but not necessarily *need* to) be used must appear in the `collateral` list.
-- The approval signal requirement ensures no one but the borrower can open a loan under the same borrowerID.
+- The (staking credential) approval signal ensures no one but the borrower can open a loan under the same borrowerID.

 ##### Closing an Ask
 If the borrower changes their mind about the loan they are asking for, they may close their Ask accordingly:

 1. The `CloseAsk` redeemer must be used for the loan validator and the `BurnBeacons` redeemer must be used for the minting policy.
 2. The datum attached to the UTxO must be an `AskDatum`.
-If it isn't, then this UTxO cannot possibly be an Ask since real Asks have both an `AskDatum` and an `Ask` token.
+If it isn't, then this UTxO cannot be an Ask since valid Asks have both an `AskDatum` and an `Ask` token.
 3. The staking credential must signal approval.
     - pubkey must sign
     - staking script must be executed